-It is a little known fact that recruiting is among the world's oldest professions.
+It is a little-known fact that recruiting is among the world's oldest professions.
 For as long as human beings have worked for compensation, there have been those who are paid to recruit people to do this work.
 The Cougar's recruiting style has literally been around for thousands of years and is among the most traditional types of recruiting.
-Long before databases, computers and even classified advertising, the Cougar was plying their trade.
+Long before databases, computers, and even classified advertising, the Cougar was plying his/her trade.

-As the name suggests, the Cougar lies in wait for the ideal candidate (or hunts them by calling) and knows the exact jobs to submit the candidate to and the best candidates likely to fill that job.
-The Cougars' method of recruiting and placement is based upon the idea that (1) they are very familiar with where the candidate is likely to get a job, and (2) by having a very highly developed sense of the market and good understanding of their clients, they are likely to get their candidates the best interviews.
+As the name suggests, the Cougar lies in wait for the ideal candidate (or hunts him/her by calling) and knows the exact jobs to submit the candidate to and the best candidates likely to fill that job.
+The Cougar's method of recruiting and placement is based upon the ideas that (1) he/she is very familiar with where the candidate is likely to get a job and (2) by having a very highly developed sense of the market and good understanding of his/her clients, he/she is likely to get his/her candidates the best interviews.

 Under the Cougar's method of recruiting and placement, the recruiter spends a great deal of time thinking about the firms and potential candidates for those firms.
 Very few candidates may be represented at one time; however, each candidate represented is likely to get interviews.
-A candidate may be submitted to as little as one or two firms.
+A candidate may be submitted to as few as one or two firms.
 In addition, the recruiter tends to form very close relationships with a limited number of firms.
 This, in turn, results in the recruiter's candidate being looked at quite closely.
-The recruiter also tends to form an excellent and very close, trusting relationship with each candidate he or she represents.
+The recruiter also tends to form a very close, trusting relationship with each candidate he/she represents.

-In situations where there are as many as ten potential opportunities in the market for the candidate (i.e. active jobs), the recruiter may submit the candidate to as few as two or three of those jobs under the belief that the candidate is most likely to be a "fit" at these firms.
-Cougar know their market and are highly selective with their candidates and the firms they submit them to.
+In situations where there are as many as 10 potential opportunities in the market for the candidate (i.e., active jobs), the recruiter may submit the candidate to as few as two or three of those jobs under the belief that the candidate is most likely to be a "fit" at these firms.
+Cougars know their market and are highly selective with their candidates and the firms they submit them to.
 It bears noting that this is the most typical method of recruiting and placement among recruiters nationally.
 The reason for this is because it works.

 Cougar Recruiting Examined